Beneficiary

 Contingent beneficiaries

 Contingent beneficiaries receive benefits if primary beneficiaries cannot, such as if they pass away.
-For instance, if a spouse is the primary beneficiary of a life insurance policy, children might be named as contingent beneficiaries, ensuring they receive the benefits if the spouse is unavailable.
+For instance, if a spouse is the primary beneficiary of a life insurance policy, the policy may name children as contingent beneficiaries to ensure they receive the benefits if the spouse is unavailable.

 Direct beneficiaries